-The College of Dentistry participates in the Texas Medical and Dental Schools Application Service (TMDSAS), which allows the applicant to apply to any or all of the dental schools in Texas.
-The College of Dentistry participates in the American Association of Dental Schools Application Service (AADSAS) for out-of-state students only.
+The School of Dentistry participates in the Texas Medical and Dental Schools Application Service (TMDSAS), which allows the applicant to apply to any or all of the dental schools in Texas.
+The School of Dentistry participates in the American Association of Dental Schools Applica-tion Service (AADSAS) for out-of-state students only.
 Texas residents MUST apply through the Texas Medical and Dental Schools Application Service (TMDSAS).

-Access full information and the on-line application at the website for www.tmdsas.com
+· Access full information and the on-line application at the website for tmdsas.com

-Texas A&M College of Dentistry requires the submission of a secondary application.
-This application can be accessed from links on the College of Dentistry website or at the following web address: https://bamf.tamhsc.edu/2/
+Texas A&M School of Dentistry requires the submission of a secondary application.
+This application can be accessed from links on the School of Dentistry website or at the following web address: https://bamf.tamu. edu/2/